 \section{Abstract}

-In the present article we show that there is a large class of homogeneous spaces $G/H$ of reductive type which cannot be a local model for any compact manifold $M$ with solvable fundamental group.
-Another way of expressing this is: we prove that under certain assumptions, a reductive homogeneous space $G/H$ does not admit a solvable compact Clifford-Klein form.
-This generalizes the well known non-existence theorem of Benoist for nilpotent Clifford-Klein forms \cite{b}.
-This generalization works for a particular class of homogeneous spaces determined by a ``very regular'' embeddings of $H$ into $G$.
+In this article we prove that under certain assumptions, a reductive homogeneous space $G/H$ does not admit a solvable compact Clifford-Klein form.
+This generalizes the well known non-existence theorem of Benoist for nilpotent Clifford-Klein forms.
+This generalization works for a particular class of homogeneous spaces determined by ``very regular'' embeddings of $H$ into $G$.